nabrach/basic_budget/README.md

 How much of a down payment can you afford?
 If you can't afford it now, when will you be able to?

+Open up the console and type in:

+home(savings, costOfHome, downPayment)

+savings: How much you have in savings.

+costOfHome: Total cost of the home.

+downPayment: How much money you are willing/able to put down.
+Defaults to 20%.
+But can be changed to something more or less.